 As a kid people would ask me, “What do you want to be when you grow up?”
 My answer would change often, but I would mostly respond with teacher, scientist, minister or musician.
 Never once did I think of saying I want to be a disabled person living with a chronic illness.
 That was never even a thought.

 But now, after multiple sclerosis, life is different.
 I’m no longer the invincible, untouchable kid I once was.
 I grew up and life became real.

-You may see pictures of me smiling, but the truth is my nights are also spent crying.
-That’s right, MS isn’t the smiling face you see in those brochures or the victorious athlete crossing the finish line in those advertisements.
-It’s everyday people like you and me facing weakness, cognitive difficulties, bladder problems, tremors and numb body parts.
+You may see pictures of me smiling, but the truth is many days they are also spent in tears.
+MS isn’t the smiling face you see in brochures or the victorious athlete crossing the finish line in the advertisements.
+It’s everyday people like me facing weakness, cognitive difficulties, bladder problems, tremors, vision troubles, unforgiving fatigue, and numb body parts.

 I want the truth about MS to be seen by the world.
 I want to hear about people with MS that are facing hell, yet making it.
 That’s real life with MS.

 I want people to know about the struggles and the problems we face.
 I want to meet the courageous, the brave, the unstoppable, the true warriors.
 I want to hear how lives are being lived in spite of a horrible disease.
 I want the world to know about the sleepless nights we face, the embarrassing moments we endure and the emotional chaos we go through.